jfrog/jfrog-vscode-extension/README.md

 The extension is available to install from the VS Code extensions marketplace. after installing the JFrog extension tab <img src="resources/extensionIcon.png" width="30"> will appear in the activity bar
 ![Install](resources/readme/preview/install.png)

-## Connecting VS Code to Your JFrog Environment
+## Connecting VS Code to Your JFrog Platform

 <details>
 <summary>If you don't have a JFrog Platform instance, create a free instance in the cloud by running one of the following commands in your terminal.</summary>